Recognize the Signs of Diabetic Nerve Pain in Time!

 Fortunately, a balanced diet which helps to treat nerve pain doesn’t really differ from the standard diet advised by the American Diabetes Association (ADA).

-Diet and diabetes go together like salt and pepper, and for better or worse.
+Diet and diabetes go together like salt and pepper, for better or worse.
 Good glucose control can protect the health of your nerves, and may even help prevent diabetic neuropathy, says the National Diabetes Information Clearinghouse (NDIC).

 1. Eat a balanced diet, which helps you to keep your blood glucose level within normal, as well as controlling your weight, and reducing the risk of diabetic complications.